Finding and Merging Duplicate Requests

 Multiple requests for the same feature split attention and votes.
 When you merge them:

-• Users see the true demand for a feature
+- Users see the true demand for a request

 How AI Detection Works